-This study identified two categories of views held by the EFL pre-service English teachers.
-The first category pertains to their perspective on climate change issues, which reflects their current comprehension or awareness on the topic from the effects to solutions.
+This study identified two categories of views held by EFL pre-service teachers.
+The first category pertains to their perspective on climate change issues, which reflects their current comprehension or awareness on the topic from the effects to solutions, as discussed in Section 4.1.
 The second category involves their ideas for integrating climate change into ELT.
-This study found two instructional strategies: indoor classroom activities and outdoor learning experiences.
+This study found two instructional strategies: indoor classroom activities and outdoor learning experiences, which are detailed in Section 4.2.

-4.1 What are the perspectives of pre-service English teachers on climate change?
+4.1 What are the perceptions of pre-service English teachers regarding climate change?

-The data analysis of environmental opinion writing and open-ended questionnaires revealed three key findings, presented in Figure 1.
+The data analysis of environmental opinion writing, and open-ended questionnaire revealed three key findings presented in Figure 1.